AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 ## Click Below Link to Watch Lab Two Video (placeholder)
 ## [Day Two: Hands on Lab Two Video placeholder](placeholder)

-This hands on lab builds on the prior lab, leveraging the following to attain the same results:
+This hands on lab builds on the prior lab, leveraging the following to attain similar results:

 - Azure Digital Twins SDK
 - Visual Studio Code
-- Azure Cloud Shell

 Developers working with Azure Digital Twins commonly write client applications for interacting with their instance of the Azure Digital Twins service.
-This developer-focused lab provides an introduction to programming against the Azure Digital Twins service, using the Azure Digital Twins SDK for .NET (C#).
-It walks you through writing a C# console client app step by step, starting from scratch.
+This developer-focused lab provides an introduction to programming using the Azure Digital Twins SDK for .NET (C#) to interact with Azure Digital Twins.
+We will walk you through writing a C# console client app step by step, starting from scratch.

 In this lab, you will...